 To delete a pinned cluster, it must first be unpinned by an administrator.

-You can also invoke the Clusters API endpoint to programmatically delete a cluster.
+You can also invoke the Clusters API endpoint to delete a cluster programmatically.

 You can restart a previously terminated cluster from the cluster list, the cluster detail page, or a notebook.
-You can also invoke the Clusters API endpoint to programmatically start a cluster.
+You can also invoke the Clusters API endpoint to start a cluster programmatically.

 Azure Databricks identifies a cluster using its unique cluster ID.
 When you start a terminated cluster, Databricks re-creates the cluster with the same ID, automatically installs all the libraries, and reattaches the notebooks.